bendmorris/beaver/README.md

 Beaver is a semantic programming language.
 It accepts and manipulates data in the form of RDF graphs.

+To install, navigate to the source directory and run "python setup.py install".

 Currently, Beaver is an interpreted superset of the Turtle RDF specification.
 (RDF/XML support is planned.)
 Therefore, any valid Turtle file is also valid Beaver code.

 Other commands include:

-    # open another Beaver file and parse the results into the current graph
+    # open another Beaver file (local or online) and parse the results into the current graph
     @import <uri>

     # define and call functions